-Students study dance in various genres and styles, embracing a variety of cultural, historical viewpoints societal and integrating new technologies in all facets of subject.
+Students study dance in various genres and styles, embracing a variety of cultural, societal and historical viewpoints integrating new technologies in all facets of the subject.
 Historical, current and emerging dance practices, works and artists are explored in global contexts and Australian contexts, including the dance of Aboriginal peoples and Torres Strait Islander peoples.
 Students learn about dance as it is now and explore its origins across time and cultures.